 Before diving into specific recommendations, let’s establish what separates a forgiving beginner species from one that requires advanced care.
 It’s not just about price – though that’s certainly a factor for newcomers testing the waters.

 Hardiness and Resilience are the most crucial factors.
 Beginner-friendly isopods can handle minor fluctuations in humidity, temperature, and food availability without dying en masse.
-They're essentially the "house plants that are hard to kill" of the isopod world.
+Most species of isopods require stable conditions to thrive, but some are better able to survive environmental fluctuations, making them more suitable for beginners.
+They’re essentially the “house plants that are hard to kill” of the isopod world.

 Reproduction Rate matters more than you might think.
 Species that breed readily give you more opportunities to learn from mistakes without losing your entire colony.
 If you accidentally dry out the substrate or overfeed, a prolific species can bounce back from population crashes.